Dhanashri1204/Face_Recognition_using_Eigenface_Approach/README.md

 -Turk, M., & Pentland, A. (1991).
 "Eigenfaces for Recognition." *Journal of Cognitive Neuroscience, 3*(1), 71–86.
 -Strang, G. (2019). *Linear Algebra and Learning from Data*.
 Wellesley-Cambridge Press.

-Project by Dhanashri Suresh More, IISER Mohali.
+Project by Dhanashri Suresh More.